 So we know now that physical activity is really important in the treatment of cancer, from the smallest of efforts to a full-blown training programme.
 This helps to limit the risk of recurrence for all types of cancer.

 It is scientifically proven that sustained and regular physical activity helps to:

-As long as the criteria of intensity, regularity and frequency prescribed by your personal trainer are met, sport can also reduce the side effects and toxicity of cancer treatments.
+As long as the criteria of intensity, regularity and frequency prescribed by your home or online personal trainer are met, sport can also reduce the side effects and toxicity of cancer treatments.

 Studies of colon, breast and prostate cancer have shown that regular sport and exercise reduces the risk of recurrence by 50% and facilitates a return to social, family and professional life.

 With the issues of psychological trauma and social stigmatization, it can be really difficult to regain a normal life after dealing with cancer.

 An American study carried out in 2007 by the National Institute of Health (NIH) looked at how 252,925 men and women showed “an inverse association between the level of physical activity and the risk of cancer mortality."